lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Key Usage Bits

-When any Composite ML-DSA `AlgorithmIdentifier` appears in the `SubjectPublicKeyInfo` field of an X.509 certificate [RFC5280], the key usage certificate extension MUST only contain only signing-type key usages.
+When any Composite ML-DSA Object Identifier appears within the `SubjectPublicKeyInfo.AlgorithmIdentifier` field of an X.509 certificate [RFC5280], the key usage certificate extension MUST only contain signing-type key usages.

 The normal keyUsage rules for signing-type keys from [RFC5280] apply, and are reproduced here for completeness.

-For Certification Authority (CA) certificates that carry a composite public key, any combination of the following values MAY be present and any other values MUST NOT be present:
+For Certification Authority (CA) certificates that carry a Composite ML-DSA public key, any combination of the following values MAY be present and any other values MUST NOT be present:

 ~~~
 digitalSignature;